-No matter for what purpose you will use your rainwater you will need a good filtering system, my personal recommendation is to use a gravity fed water filter which does not need any electricity Click here to check price on Amazon.com
+No matter for what purpose you will use your rainwater you will need a good filtering system, my personal recommendation is to use a gravity-fed water filter which does not need any electricity Click here to check it out on Amazon.com

 Most preppers aim to be as self-reliant as possible, as they do know that most of the modern infrastructure would be disabled in a major SHTF situation.
 Not only you can harvest rainwater for your home but also for your bug out location, some people even choose to go off the grid entirely and usually their main source of water is rainwater.
 Having the ability to collect rainwater especially in a major SHTF situation will make the situation much easier.

-While most preppers also do include a lot of water for drinking, cooking and cleaning in their supplies, but these will not last forever and if you do not have a nearby source of fresh water or any possibility of getting fresh water thane you will find yourself in a lot of trouble.
-If you have read my article How long can you store bottled water, you probably already know that long term storing of water in water bottles is not the best idea, this is why in addition to your water supplies you should allways have some other ways to get fresh water.
+While most preppers also do include a lot of water for drinking, cooking and cleaning in their supplies, but these will not last forever and if you do not have a nearby source of freshwater or any possibility of getting fresh water thane you will find yourself in a lot of trouble.
+If you have read my article How long can you store bottled water? ( In your Home, Garage or Car ), you probably already know that long term storing of water in water bottles is not the best idea, this is why in addition to your water supplies you should always have some other ways to get fresh water.

 Do note that before deciding to get a rainwater collecting system make sure you inform yourself if it is actually legal to collect rainwater in your area if it is not and you get caught you might get fined or even worse jailed.
 I honestly could never wrap my mind around how could collecting rainwater be illegal as it is considered the property of the state.
 Like how does it make it the property of the state, does the state produce it or the water evaporated from international oceans is considered state property.